According to recent stats by the EIA, the average consumer will experience more than 2 power outages per year, which will last nearly 200 minutes.

 Use this simple calculation to find out how many hours of lighting you’ll need:

-(number of hours of lighting per day needed) x (number of days you are preparing for) = Hours of lighting you need
+(number of hours of lighting per day required) x (number of days you are preparing for) = Hours of lighting you need

 4. Don’t forget to calculate how much space you need to illuminate

-In theory, you could buy 1 candle with however many hours of lighting you need and be fine.
+You could buy 1 candle with however many hours of lighting you need and be fine in theory.

 But it probably takes more than 1 candle to produce adequate lighting for your home.
 So, you also need to calculate how many candles you need to illuminate the space.